Perfect rainy day reading: a column I wrote four years ago about Halloween Harris Style.

 Monday, October 24, 2005

-Today on my KMOX show, I talked with Jason Hartley, who spent a year with his boots on the ground in Iraq as a US Army infantryman.
+Here's my conversation with Jason Hartley, who spent a year with his boots on the ground in Iraq as a US Army infantryman.
 He blogged about his experiences in real time until the Army shut him down and filed charges against him -- but those stories are now in his book "Just Another Soldier."

 We talked about how the military cracked down on him, how he felt about training for war as a soldier but then acting as a police officer in the Sunni Triangle, whether the Iraqis will be able to protect themselves without US assistance anytime soon, and whether he felt that the media did a good job telling the war story.
 Then our discussion turned to sex in the military, whether women should serve in the infantry, and what he did for R&R.